batiste/django-page-cms/doc/navigation-template-tags.rst

 The templates tags are rendered in the same context as the template they are in, but with a few additionnal variables.

-Templates for django_gerbi.*_menu tags
+Templates for gerbi_*_menu tags
 ======================================

-The django_gerbi.*_menu templates tags context has the two additional variables:
+The gerbi_*_menu templates tags context has the two additional variables:

  * page: the page argument given to the tag;
- * children: the children django_gerbi.of the given page;
+ * children: the children pages of the given page;

 You can use them as follows::